gloriabenoit/DNAnexus-GWAS/docs/regenie.md

 The files will be stored in the main directory, `regenie_gwas_BMI`.

-> Please note, when using a binary phenotype you need to add the `--bt` option to the regenie command to perform a logistic regression rather than a linear one.
+> Please note, when using a binary phenotype you need to add the `--bt` option to the Regenie command to perform a logistic regression rather than a linear one.

 ## Computing the results